-There are different ways to view images in a stereopair and they all rely on each image being viewed separately by the corresponding eye so your brain can fuse the two 2-D images into one 3-D image.
-A nice pictorial explanation for stereocards can be found on the Getty website.
+There are different ways to view images in a stereo pair and they all rely on each image being viewed separately by the corresponding eye, so your brain can fuse the two 2-D images into one 3-D image.

-Freeviewing is the ability to view stereoviews without a stereoscope and can take a bit of practise.
-It is important to note that the images shouldn’t be more than 7cm apart for parallel-views because this is just over the average separation between the human eyes, any more separation can make it impossible to fuse them without a special stereoscope, so please note that some screens and formats cannot be used for free-viewing.
+Free-viewing is the ability to view stereoviews without a stereoscope and can take a bit of practice.
+It is important to note that the images shouldn’t be more than 7cm apart for parallel-views because this is just over the average separation between the human eyes.
+A larger separation can make it impossible to fuse two images without a special stereoscope, so please note that some screens and formats cannot be used for free-viewing.

-Stereopairs can also be freeviewed by cross-viewing, this is where the left and right images are swapped so the left eye image is on the right and the right eye image is on the left.
-The viewer goes crosseyed so each eye sees the corresponding image and the brain fuses them in to a single 3-D image.
-Some people recommend putting something like a finger or a pen in front of your nose and going cross-eyed to focus on that, then quickly replacing it with a stereoview and then (staying cross-eyed) focusing your eyes to bring the two images into the third, 3-D image in the middle.
-This technique allows you to free-view much larger images.
-It is unusual however to find stereoviews in this format and I’ve not seen modern stereoscopes made to help with this technique however you will find that most people can either parallel-view or cross-view more easily (some lucky people can do both) so some stereo photographers prefer displaying their stereoviews as cross-views.
-I’ve edited the Duboscq and Holmes stereoviews so they are in the cross-view format for you to practise with.
+Stereo pairs can also be free-viewed by cross-viewing; this is where the left and right images are swapped so the left eye image is on the right and the right eye image is on the left.
+The person viewing them goes crosseyed, so each eye sees the corresponding image, and the brain fuses them into a single 3-D image.
+Some people recommend putting a finger or a pen in front of your nose and going cross-eyed to focus on it, quickly replacing it with a stereoview, and then, staying cross-eyed, focusing your eyes to bring the two images into the third, 3-D image, in the middle.
+This technique allows you to free-view much larger images in this format.

 OTHER VIEWING METHODS

-I hope you have fun viewing stereoscopic 3-D images and using the instructions to try and free-view.
+I hope you have fun viewing stereoscopic 3-D images and using the instructions and examples to try and free-view.

 Copyright © The Stereoscopy Blog.
 All rights reserved.